dvsujan/snapic.app/README.md

 # Getting Started with app
 ## if you already don't have an account at snapic create one and login
-## Now you are one of our proud user of snapic
+## Now you have full access to the app